worldcoin/world-id-contracts/docs/Disaster Recovery Plan.md

 > 2. Push to `batching/main` to trigger a deploy.
 > 3. Approve the deploy to production via Datadog.

-At this point the entire system should be up and running again.
+At this point the entire paired system should be up and running again.
 It is recommended to perform extra-close monitoring of the restored system for the next few hours to ensure that nothing additional goes wrong.

+> #### Restart: Task 2
+>
+> 1. Run `make route-add`.
+> 2. Select `n` when asked if you want to reuse configuration.
+> 3. Provide `https://polygon-mainnet.g.alchemy.com/v2/ZBjU5pzlBWQQPftvl26hJ4cP1VaBrOGq` as the RPC
+>    URL.
+> 4. Provide the address of the router ([recorded above](#pause-identity-operations-task-2)) when
+>    asked.
+> 5. Provide the group number recorded above.
+> 6. Provide the [new address](#deploy-task-1) of the WorldID Identity Manager as the target
+>    address.

+Now the new Identity Manager instance is available to clients.

 ## Post Recovery Actions